The specific advice required by the Welsh Government in 2021 to 2022

 1c) Continuation of the work on the national evaluation and improvement resource

 Estyn will continue to work with Welsh Government on the national evaluation and improvement resource.

-Estyn will continue to work with partners to pilot new approaches to supporting schools causing concern.
+Estyn will continue to work with partners to roll out new approaches to supporting schools causing concern.

-1d) Policy areas on which Welsh Government may require advice or support through contributions to working groups
+1g) Policy areas on which the Education Directorate may require advice or support through contributions to working groups

 Estyn provides advice and support for decision making in a range of areas.
-Estyn may be asked to provide support to various working groups through representation, presentation of written evidence or discussions with senior Welsh Government officials.
+Estyn may be asked to provide support to various working groups through representation, presentation of written evidence or discussions with senior Education Directorate officials.

 - All Wales Forum of Gypsy Traveller Education Practitioners